 By 2009, Eco Engineering had become a major player on the national scene known for providing a comprehensive service involving energy efficient lighting.
 Customers included a variety of Fortune 1000 companies from many sectors of the economy and an expanded group of ESCO clients who relied on Eco Engineering’s expertise for the lighting portions of very large energy savings projects in the governmental and institutional markets.
 Projects were designed, engineered, implemented, and properly closed out across all regions of the U.S., Canada, and the Caribbean; involving millions of square feet of space; resulting in a meaningful reduction in kWh usage among American businesses.

 1998 - 2004

 Tom Kirkpatrick, a former P&G executive, took control of the Company in 1998 and began to build a professional management team with both Fortune 1000 and Energy Services Company (ESCO) experience.
 That team further expanded Eco Engineering’s skill set attracting new lighting specialists, designers and field managers who had already done upgrade projects covering several hundred thousand square feet of commercial and industrial workspace.

 The new engineers and designers enhanced the Company’s services dictating where the lamps and fixtures were placed, which ballasts were used, how temperature and sensing devices could impact lighting performance and which brand of lighting equipment was best.
 These changes all had a major impact on the energy savings that could be realized.

-In the decade following the ownership change, Eco Engineering continued to add process, discipline and financial expertise to the core business.
-Project scheduling and execution skills were noticed by customers who consistently applauded Eco Engineering by writing testimonials to the company after a project was completed.
+In the decade following the ownership change, Eco Engineering continued to add process, discipline, and financial expertise to the core business.
+Project scheduling and execution skills were noticed by customers who consistently applauded Eco Engineering via written testimonials after a project was completed.